MatveevDmtr/Hash-Table/README.md

 ~~~
 </details>

 A few words about searching in a list.
 In real hash tables lists don't usually contain more than 1-2 words, so such search doesn't take much time.
 That's why the most common idea is to organize a linear search.
-It can be done by "sign by sign comparison" of each word with the search word.
+It can be done by "sign by sign comparison" of each word from the list with the search word.

 But in our test case there can be more than 40 words in a list.
 It really depends on the hash function that we are going to use.
 So linear search can be rather slow in our conditions and maybe we should optimize it.